viodotcom/opticks/docs/optimizely-integration.md

 initialize(datafile)
 ```

-### User Id and Audience Segmentation Attributes (#segmentation)
+### User Id and Audience Segmentation Attributes

 To be able to generate experiment decisions, the Optimizely SDK needs a user id,
 and optionally a set of attributes to set up audiences to decide whether a user
 is eligible for certain experiments.

-The Opticks exposes this functionality via the
+The Opticks library exposes this functionality via `setUserId` and
 `setAudienceSegmentationAttributes`:

 ```
-setAudienceSegmentationAttributes('userId', {
+setUserId('foo')
+setAudienceSegmentationAttributes({
   deviceType: 'mobile',
   isLoggedIn: true
 })
 ```

-The `userId` is a deterministic factor for the bucketing algorithm.
-The second
+The `userId` is a deterministic factor for the bucketing algorithm and is
+mandatory.
+The audience segmentation attributes are optional and is expected to
-optional argument is an object with any extra information you'd like to use to
+be an object with any extra information you'd like to use to include / exclude
-include / exclude users from a particular Experiment or Feature Flag (called
+users from a particular Experiment or Feature Flag (called Audiences in
-Audiences in Optimizely terms).
+Optimizely terms).

 Attributes can be strings or booleans, and Audiences are set up by defining
 restrictions on them.
 For instance you can create an audience for visitors with